NCFR Statement on Policy

 NCFR's family policy activities provide non-partisan research and educational information to policy makers or to those working with them.
 NCFR also works with other organizations and coalitions to formulate family-friendly policies.
 Read more about NCFR's current and planned policy-related work here.

-For more information on NCFR's annual conference policy events, and articles and publications, email Jennifer Crosswhite, Ph.D., Director of Public Affairs, or call her at 763-231-2887.
+For more information on NCFR's annual conference policy events, and articles and publications, email Jennifer Crosswhite, Ph.D., Director of Research and Policy Education, or call her at 763-231-2887.

 Statement Concerning Families and Family Policy